-Gene Kopelson is on the Board of Trustees and Book Prize committee of the Theodore Roosevelt Association, an active Churchillian, and a holocaust educator.
+Gene Kopelson is on the Board of Trustees and Book Prize committee, and chair of the Children's Book Prize, of the Theodore Roosevelt Association; an active Churchillian; and a holocaust educator.

 Kopelson has written Op-Eds relating President Trump to Presidents Reagan and Eisenhower, and these have appeared in The Washington Times, The Washington Examiner, National Review, The Weekly Standard, and Newsmax.

 As a historian, he has published works on Theodore Roosevelt’s Great White Fleet, Ronald Reagan’s 1966 campaign and Mexican American voters, the 1968 Nebraska and Oregon Republican primaries, and Washington State Republican politics in the 1960s.
 The Robert F. Kennedy Memorial featured his research on Robert F. Kennedy as an inspiration to Nazi hunter Simon Wiesenthal.
 His research on Reagan and Eisenhower was featured in 2015 at the 125th Commemoration of the Birth of Dwight Eisenhower at the Dwight D. Eisenhower Presidential Library.